Do you want to potentially lose custody of your child?

 You want to make sure that the family lawyers you hire are skilled at child custody divorces.

-The best child custody lawyers frequently handle divorce cases with child custody battles.
+The best child custody lawyers in Georgia frequently handle divorce cases with child custody battles.

 This way, you have the best chances of not losing custody of your child.